With fans constantly complaining of poor facilities at stadiums, BCCI plans massive upgrade ahead of World Cup | Sports-Games

 - India

-The BCCI is planning a massive renovation of at least five major stadiums in India ahead of the ODI World Cup in October-November.
+The BCCI is planning a massive renovation with an estimated cost of over Rs 500 crore of at least five major stadiums in India ahead of the ODI World Cup in October-November.

 During the India-Australia Test series in February-March, fans had vented their ire over the lack of clean toilets at the Arun Jaitley Stadium in Delhi.